-Utilizing the scaling analysis in Canup, Ward & Cameron (2001), Canup & Asphaug (2001, hereafter CA01) predicted that the maximum yield for an $L \approx L{EM}$ and $M_T \approx M_A$ impact should be achieved when $L{EM}/L{graz} \approx 0.8$ ; this gave a predicted optimal impactor-to-total mass ratio of $\gamma \sim 0.1$ , or an approximately Mars-sized object.
-In a survey of 36 simulations, they found a variety of successful candidate impacts that produced massive and iron-depleted disks, together with a final system with $M_T \approx M{\oplus}$ and $L \approx L{EM}$ .
-For this "late impact" case, the Moon forming event occurs at the very end of Earth's accretion; this scenario is attractive in that it requires little or no subsequent dynamical modification of the Earth-Moon system and thus avoids problems associated with a period of extended terrestrial growth after lunar formation.
+Utilizing the scaling analysis in Canup et al. (2001), Canup and Asphaug (2001, hereafter CA01) predicted that the maximum yield for an $L \approx L{\rm EM}$ and $M_T \approx M{\oplus}$ impact should be achieved when $L{\rm EM}/L{\rm graz} \approx 0.8$; this gave a predicted optimal impactor-to-total mass ratio of $\gamma \sim 0.1$, or an approximately Mars-sized object.1 In a survey of 36 simulations, they found a variety of successful candidate impacts that produced massive and iron-depleted disks, together with a final system with $M_T \approx M{\oplus}$ and $L \approx L{\rm EM}$.
+For this "late impact" case, the Moon forming event occurs at the very end of Earth's accretion; this scenario is attractive in that it requires little or no subsequent dynamical modification of the Earth-Moon system.

-However, in their simulations CA01 utilized a simple equation of state, Tillotson (Tillotson 1962), which lacks a consistent thermodynamical treatment of vaporization and mixed phase states.
-This is a key weakness for modeling lunar-forming impacts because of the potentially important role of pressure gradients in placing material into orbit (e.g., Cameron & Ward 1976; Stevenson 1987; Melosh & Kipp 1989).
-A sophisticated, semi-analytic equation of state known as ANEOS (Thompson & Lauson 1972) has been utilized by previous giant impact studies (Benz, Cameron & Melosh 1989, Cameron & Benz 1991, Cameron 1997, 2000, 2001).
-Unlike Tillotson, ANEOS handles phase changes and mixed phases in a thermodynamically consistent manner; however, in its standard rendition ANEOS treats all vapor as monatomic species (e.g., Melosh & Pierazzo 1997).
-The entropy and energy required for vaporization of molecular species-such as mantle rock-is therefore overestimated, which may be responsible for the apparent lack of vapor production in recent high-resolution simulations (Cameron 2000, 2001).
+However, in their simulations CA01 utilized a simple equation of state, Tillotson (1962), which lacks a consistent thermodynamical treatment of vaporization and mixed phase states.
+This is a key weakness for modeling lunar-forming impacts because of the potentially important role of pressure gradients in placing material into orbit (e.g., Cameron and Ward, 1976; Stevenson, 1987; Melosh and Kipp, 1989).
+A sophisticated, semi-analytic equation of state known as ANEOS (Thompson and Lauson, 1972) has been utilized by previous giant impact studies (Benz et al., 1989; Cameron and Benz, 1991; Cameron, 1997, 2000, 2001).
+Unlike Tillotson, ANEOS handles phase changes and mixed phases in a thermodynamically consistent manner; however, in its standard rendition ANEOS treats all vapor as monatomic species (e.g., Melosh and Pierazzo, 1997).
+The entropy and energy required for vaporization of molecular species-such as mantle rock-is therefore overestimated, which may be responsible for the apparent lack of vapor production in recent high-resolution simulations (Cameron, 2000, 2001).2